ALL ABOUT DIVERTICULOSIS AND DIVERTICULITIS

 - You are unable to take antibiotics by mouth

 After a diverticulitis recovery your doctor may recommend:

 Your doctor may suggest that you eat certain types of foods that may help prevent diverticulitis flares.

-The medical field suggest that people with diverticulitis avoid eating seeds, nuts, and corn.
+The medical field suggests that people with diverticulitis avoid eating seeds, nuts, and corn.

-I hope this All About Diverticulosis and Diverticulitis has been insightful.
+I hope this All About Diverticulosis and Diverticulitis is insightful.

 You can find shortcuts to living with a chronic illness on the HypoGal Blog.

-Click on the following link to read about my story with Diverticulitis:
+Click on the following link to read about my health story with Diverticulitis: